 Celebrate St. Patty’s Day with Tender Corned Beef and Irish Potatoes – it’s juicy, flavorful, and made right in your Instant Pot.
-There’s actually nothing easier than cooking a delicious corned beef brisket, so don’t be fooled.
 Our family really enjoys this traditional and simple-to-prepare St. Patrick’s Day meal. #cornedbeef #StPatricksDay #brisket #Instant Pot

 Simple-to-Prepare Corned Beef Brisket – How to Make it Tender, Juicy and Flavorful….Right in Your Instant Pot!

 Please Note: We do use referral links for products and services that Chef Alli loves and recommends.

 Corned Beef and Gooseberry Pie.
 They Have More In Common Than You May Realize….